Explore Wellington film locations

 As soon as you land at Wellington Airport you know you've reached the home of Sir Peter Jackson's movie-making empire.
-Greeting you in the arrival hall are three massive Middle-earth giants - Gandalf and the eagles, Gollum and his fishes, and Smaug the dragon.
+Greeting you in the arrival hall are massive Middle-earth giants - Gandalf and the giant eagles and Smaug the dragon.
 These epic installations were created by the talented craftsman of Oscar-winning Weta Workshop and are a lasting reminder of the impact The Lord of the Rings and The Hobbit trilogies have had on Wellington.

 Roxy Cinema is a beautiful art deco cinema that was brought back to life by a collective of Wellington's Oscar-winning moviemakers and hospitality stars, including Weta Workshop's Sir Richard Taylor.
 The cinema's two theatres boast state-of-the-art sound design and projection technology, incredibly comfortable Italian leather seats, plus you can enjoy wine and snacks from their stylish restaurant and bar while you watch.
 Some of the cinema's fittings and artworks were created by Weta Workshop artists.
 You are in for a very special movie-going experience.

 141 Park Road, Miramar, Wellington

 Developed by Sir Peter Jackson for filmmakers, Park Road Post prides itself on the highest standard of technical infrastructure.
 Built in 2005, it houses a unique combination of services; from a world-class laboratory, through telecine, digital intermediate and HD post-production, to Academy Award® winning sound post-production.
 The facility’s select filmography includes Jackson's The Hobbit Trilogy, The Lovely Bones and The Lord of the Rings trilogy; Steven Spielberg's The Adventures of Tintin; and popular New Zealand films Boy and Two Little Boys.
 Park Road Post Production is not open to the public.